alexbarksdale/typescript-prac/README.md

 -  Sets up a contract between different classes
 -  Use when we are trying to build up a definition of an object
 -  Strongly couples classes together

+# Enums
+- A way to group very similar values